McTavishLab/physcraper_ms/1-abstract.md

 1. Physcraper can be used by the nonspecialist, as a tool to generate phylogenetic hypothesis based on already available expert phylogenetic knowledge.
-Phylogeneticists and group specialists will find it useful as a tool to facilitate dataset gathering and comparison of alternative phylogenetic hypotheses (topologies).
+Phylogeneticists and group specialists will find it useful as a tool to facilitate dataset gathering for downstream analyses and comparison of alternative phylogenetic hypotheses (topologies).

 1. We hope the physcraper workflow demonstrates the benefits of opening results in phylogenetics and encourages researchers to strive for better data sharing practices.
 Physcraper can be used with any OS.
 Detailed instructions for installation and